dmarszk/leon3-grlib/designs/leon3-criticallink-5csx/README.txt

   SW1 - unused

 HPS-FPGA control signals:
-	LEON starts in reset mode.
+  LEON CPU starts in reset mode, controlled by HPS.
+  LEON system active high reset is controlled by HPS using H2F General Purpose Output signal GPO[0].
-	HPS-LEON active low reset is controlled by HPS using H2F General Purpose Output signal GPO[0].
+  LEON CPU active low reset is controlled by HPS using H2F General Purpose Output signal GPO[1].
-	It allows writing to the LEON memory from HPS side before releasing the reset.
+  It allows writing to the LEON memory from HPS side before releasing the CPU reset.
   GPO control register address on HPS bus is 0xFF706010.
+  To set the bus reset - write value 0x1 to the control register.
-	To release the reset write value 0x1 to the control register.
+  To release the CPU reset - write value 0x2 to the control register.

+HPS-FPGA bridge:
+  The access to the LEON peripherals from HPS is done through AXI2AHB bridge mapped in HPS under 0xC0000000 - 0xFBFFFFFF address space, with dynamic address translation of 4 memory regions:
+  - 0xC0000000 -> 0x40000000 (RAM)
+  - 0xD0000000 -> 0x50000000 (RAM)
+  - 0xE0000000 -> 0x80000000 (APB peripherals)
+  - 0xF0000000 -> 0x90000000 (DSU)
+	The LEON bus reset has to be programatically released before issuing any reads on HPS-FPGA bridge.
+Otherwise the system will freeze.

+FPGA-HPS bridge:
+  The access to the HPS peripherals is given an offset in the AHB2AXI bridge (example: 0xCF700000 translates to 0xFF700000).
+This can be changed by the user.

 Interrupts: